LIANGQINGYUAN/awesome_codegeneration/README.md

   <details>
   <summary><code>abstract</code></summary>
   <small>
-  This paper define a new code generation task: given a natural language comment, this task aims to generate a program in a base imperative lan- guage with an embedded declarative language.
+  This paper define a new code generation task: given a natural language comment, this task aims to generate a program in a base imperative language with an embedded declarative language.
 Then they present Lyra: a dataset in Python with embedded SQL.
 This dataset contains 2,000 carefully annotated database manip- ulation programs from real-world projects.
 Each program is paired with both a Chinese comment and an English comment.
   </small>
   </details>